Serginho Catarinense

-Sérgio Roberto de Braga Filho known as Serginho (little Sérgio) (born 16 September 1984) is a Brazilian footballer.
+Sérgio Roberto de Braga Filho (born 16 September 1984), known as Serginho Catarinense or just Serginho, is a Brazilian football coach and former player who played as a midfielder.
+He is the current head coach of Joinville.

-He sometimes known as Serginho Catarinense (Serginho of Santa Catarina state).

 Biography

 Santa Catarina clubs

 Sérgio Filho (Filho means son, equivalent to Jr.) or Serginho started his career at Joinville Esporte Clube, which he signed a 4-year contract in January 2004.
 He appeared in 2004 Campeonato Brasileiro Série B as unused sub, and played twice at 2005 Campeonato Brasileiro Série C. In the next season, he played all 12 Série C matches for the club, which he also played the same number of games in 2007 season.
 He extended his contract for one more year in November 2007.

 In June 2008 he left for Grêmio Esportivo Juventus until end of year, along with Joinville team-mate Tácio.
 He finished as the runner-up at Campeonato Catarinense Divisão Especial (Second Division) with team.

 In December 2008 he left for Marcílio Dias until the end of 2009 Campeonato Catarinense.
 In June he re-joined Juventus., finished as the Campeonato Catarinense Divisão Especial runner-up again.